Loony4Logic/OpenRacer/Readme.md

 - **Custom Track Creation**: Generate your own tracks using coordinates provided by the server, or use premade tracks.
 - **Real-Time Progress Monitoring**: Visualize your model's training progress and racing performance through an integrated web interface with live updates and detailed graphs.
 - **Hyperparameter Tuning**: Easily adjust hyperparameters to optimize your model's performance.
-- **Open-Source Flexibility**: Customize and extend the platform to suit your unique needs, thanks to its fully open-source codebase.
+- **Open-Source Flexibility**: Customize and extend the platform to suit your unique needs, thanks to its open-source codebase.

 ## 🎯 Impact